VulcanoAhab/waybackeess/README.md

  - Elastic Search
  - Kibana

-For a fast and clean envirolment setup you can use Docker.
+For a fast and clean environment setup, you can use Docker.

 To start an Elastic Search instance:
 ```